-- 3. Where "agricultural lands" or "forest lands" occur within this unit, as identified in the Generalized Zoning Map (Map 3.1) "Special Considerations Map", uses in these areas shall be limited to those permitted in Policies #28 and #34. - 4.
-Uses in this unit are only permitted as stated in Policy #14, "General Policy on Uses within Rural Coastal Shorelands".
-Except as permitted outright, or where findings are made in this Plan, uses are only allowed subject to the findings in this Policy. - 5.
+- 3. Where "agricultural lands" or "forest lands" occur within this unit, as identified in the "Generalized Zoning" Inventory Map (Map 3.1)inventory plan maps Special Considerations Map", uses in these areas shall be limited to those permitted in Policies #28 and #34. - 4.
+Uses in this unit are only permitted as stated in Policy #14, "General Policy on Uses within Rural Coastal Shorelands".-Except as permitted outright, or where findings are made in this Plan, uses are only allowed subject to the findings in this Policy. - 5.
 All permitted uses shall be consistent with the respective flood regulations of local governments as required in Policy #27. - 6.
 On designated mitigation/restoration sites, all uses/activities shall only be permitted subject to the conditions in Policy #22. - 7.
 In rural areas (outside of UGB's) utilities, public facilities, and services shall only be provided subject to Policies #49, #50, and #51.

-- 5. Fill shall not be allowed in areas of "wet meadow" wetland, as identified in the Wet Meadow Map (Map 33) "Special Considerations Map", except as otherwise allowed in Policy #22. - 6b,6c.
-These activities are permitted subject to the general findings required by Policy #9, "Solutions to Erosion and Flooding Problems". - 9a.
+- 5. Fill shall not be allowed in areas of "wet meadow" wetland, as identified in the"Wet Meadows" Inventory Map (Map M6)Special Considerations Map", except as otherwise allowed in Policy #22. - 6b,6c.-These activities are permitted subject to the general findings required by Policy #9, "Solutions to Erosion and Flooding Problems". - 9a.
 Active restoration shall be allowed only when consistent with Policy #22b. - 10.
 Land divisions are only permitted where they meet the conditions in Policy #15.